Timeframe: 2019 – 2021

 Goal: Development of a novel human-derived liver progenitor cell line model of fibrolamellar carcinoma

-The study team’s lab previously engineered a kidney cell line (HEK-DP) which contains the DNAJB1-PRKACA fusion gene found in FLC tumors.
-This cell line demonstrates interesting similarities to FLC tumors and serves as a proof of concept for the development of additional cell lines.
+Study overview: Prior to this effort, the study team’s lab had previously engineered a kidney cell line (HEK-DP) which contains the DNAJB1-PRKACA fusion gene found in FLC tumors.
+This cell line demonstrated interesting similarities to FLC tumors and served as a proof of concept for the development of additional cell lines.
 This effort applied apply the same strategy used to engineer the HEK-DP model to engineer normal human liver progenitor cells to express the DNAJB1-PRKACA fusion gene.
 These liver progenitor cells were to be grown as three-dimensional “organoid” cultures to better replicate in vivo conditions.

-If successful, this novel model will facilitate understanding how the fusion protein reprograms normal liver progenitor cells to become cancerous.
-Understanding the precise mechanisms underlying the formation of FLC will provide insights to future therapeutic strategies.
+If successful, the study aimed to create a novel model to facilitate understanding how the fusion protein reprograms normal liver progenitor cells to become cancerous.
+Such understanding of the precise mechanisms underlying the formation of FLC could then provide insights to future therapeutic strategies.